History of Berliner FC Dynamo (1989–2004): Renaming and first Berlin Cup victory (1998–1999)

+FC Berlin was still considered a debt-free club at the start of the 1998–99 season and player's salaries were paid on time, which was not always the case in the Regionalliga.
+The club aspired to become the third professional club in Berlin, after Hertha BSC and Tennis Borussia Berlin.
+But to grow into a top club, the club need major financial support.
+Club President Wanski contributed himself to the budget of 1.4 million Deutsche Mark, as the main sponsor, and through his construction company Regio Bautenschutz GmbH, which served as shirt sponsor.
+Three players, Martino Gatti, Bernd Jopek and Davor Krznarić, were also employed as employees in one of Wanski's companies.
+In addition to that, Wanski and Managing Director Dr. Volker Steinke had so far relied on support from small and medium-sized businesses, which have given amounts between 1,000 and 20,000 Deutsche Mark.
+The concept was called "Club 100".
+Club President Wanski said: "We don't have any sponsors who are putting pressure on us, and it should stay that way."

-Henry Häusler was the new coach for the 1998–99 season.
-He was largely able to continue with the team from last season and did not have to build a completely new team.
-FC Berlin recruited midfielder Martino Gatti from FC Homburg for the season.
-Players central to the team were Heiko Brestrich, Jörn Lenz, Mario Maek, Martino Gatti, Mario Kallnik, Davor Krznarić, Timo Lesch, and Sven Ohly, with Lenz as team captain.
-Sebastian Müller left the team for SV Babelsberg 03 at the start of the season.
-FC Berlin had a difficult start to the 1998–99 Regionalliga Nordost season, with matches against Carl Zeiss Jena, Erzgebirge Aue and FSV Zwickau. but the team was undefeated after nine matchdays.
-FC Berlin defeated VfB Leipzig 2–1 at home on the ninth matchday, 26 September 1998, and held first place in the league.
+Henry Häusler became the new coach on 1 July 1998.
+He had a background as a youth coach at BFC Dynamo, and had previously been the coach of Türkiyemspor Berlin.
+Häsler was largely able to continue with the team from last season and did not have to build a completely new team.
+President Wanski declared that at least a sixth place in the league was the target for the season.
+FC Berlin recruited midfielder Martino Gatti from FC Homburg and defender Thomas Petzold from 1.
+FC Union for the season.
+Players central to the team in the 1998–99 season were Heiko Brestrich, Davor Krznarić, Jörn Lenz, Ayhan Gezen, Martino Gatti, Mario Kallnik, Thomas Petzold, Mario Maek, Timo Lesch, and Sven Ohly, with Lenz as team captain.

+FC Berlin was up for a difficult start to the 1998–99 Regionalliga Nordost season, with matches against Carl Zeiss Jena, Erzgebirge Aue and FSV Zwickau. but the team would go through the first nine matchdays undefeated.
+FC Berlin even captured the first place in the league on the sixth matchday, after a 0–0 draw against Eisenhüttenstädter FC Stahl on 29 August 1998.
+The team defeated VfB Leipzig 2–1 at home on the ninth matchday, 26 September 1998, and still hild the first place in the league.
 Their first loss came against 1.
 FC Dynamo Dresden away on the 10th matchday, 10 October 1998.
+Then followed a number of matches with mixed results, including two more losses.
 FC Berlin met Union Berlin on the 16th matchday on 5 December 1998.
-The team lost the derby 3-0 in front of 2,611 spectators at the Stadion im Sportforum.
+The team lost the derby 3–0 in front of 2,611 spectators at the Stadion im Sportforum.
 Coach Häusler complained about his small squad, while Club President Volkmar Wanski criticized the players' performance and threatened consequences.
 After the first half of the season, FC Berlin stood at ninth place in the league.